LT-IntroToAI-SY2526/assignment6-part2-per3-EnggyP/a6_part2_writeup.md

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important:
+1. Most Important: Squarefeet
-2.
+2. Bedrooms
-3.
+3. Bathrooms
-4. Least Important:
+4. Least Important: Age

 **Explanation:**
+I determined this ranking since the Squarefeet vs Price shows the strongest upward trend and the points are closer to the line, making it more linear.
+Bedrooms vs Price has a positive upward trend as well, but it is more clustered and less linear.
+Bathrooms vs Price has a graph of the price overlapping and the relationship is also clustered together.
+Age vs Price grapgh is more scattered throughout, there is no linear nor consistency of whether it is increasing or decreasing.